 Dewey Decimal System Day is celebrated on December 10th in the United States.
-The holiday is unique: it is dedicated to the most popular librarian in the world, who invented the decimal classification.
-He had a rich and interesting life!
-When, if not today, to learn a little more about her?
+This unique holiday is dedicated to Melville Louis Kossuth Dewey – the inventor of the decimal classification system, and the most popular librarian in the world.
+Let’s take some time to learn more about him and his incredible life!

 - Dewey chose a wife to match – the girl was the responsible librarian at Amhert College.

-How to celebrate
+How to take part

-When is Dewey Decimal System Day celebrated in 2022?
+When is Dewey Decimal System Day celebrated in 2023?